cozis/cWEB/README.md

 # cWEB
-cWEB is web framework for C
+cWEB is single header file web framework for C designed for small scale production environments and tooling :D

+(In progress)